 Let’s forgot spending £££$$ on fine dining and tap into your inner culinary skills.
 Today I’m going to talk you through how to make this wonderful exotic rice dish and impress your friends/spouse/hot date – you choose.

 I soaked the organic brown rice overnight to release the starch and increase the digestibility of the grains, since sprouted grains aren’t a gluten free option.
-If you face the bloating and any other gastrointestinal difficulties from grains, then soaking them for a long period time should aid breakdown.
+If you suffer from bloating and any other gastrointestinal difficulties due to grains, then soaking them for a long period time should aid breakdown.
 Furthermore, soaking grains help to unlock the nutrients inside too, that’s another added health bonus.

 This meal is not only easy to pull together but a macronutrient (yields a slow release source of carb energy).
 Rice fried with a medley of ingredients ranging from bell peppers, local organically grown garden peas, fresh papaya, pineapples – canned 100% in juice without any additives or preservatives.